-Our HNSCC development plan is to build on the initial results of ALX148 in checkpoint inhibitor naïve patients in combination with pembrolizumab.
+Our HNSCC development plan is to build on the initial results of evorpacept in checkpoint inhibitor naïve patients in combination with pembrolizumab.
 Given the results of KEYNOTE-048, we expect pembrolizumab, or pembrolizumab plus chemotherapy, to continue to be widely used in the first-line treatment of metastatic HNSCC.
-Therefore, our future plans will be focused on establishing additional efficacy, in the context of acceptable safety and tolerability, over pembrolizumab alone, or pembrolizumab plus chemotherapy, in the front-line metastatic HNSCC setting.
-In January 2020, we initiated a Phase 1b trial that is evaluating ALX148 plus pembrolizumab plus chemotherapy in subjects with no PD-L1 expression requirements.
-In addition to our initial dosing of 10 mg/kg QW, a higher dosing will be explored with 15 mg/kg QW dosing planned.
-In September 2020, we announced a clinical trial collaboration with Merck to evaluate ALX148 in combination with pembrolizumab with and without chemotherapy in two randomized Phase 2 trials in subjects with HNSCC who have not received prior therapy for advanced disease.
-The first trial will evaluate the efficacy of ALX148 in combination with pembrolizumab for the first-line treatment of patients with PD-L1 expressing metastatic or unresectable, recurrent HNSCC.
-The second trial will evaluate ALX148 in combination with pembrolizumab and standard chemotherapy for the first-line treatment of patients with metastatic or unresectable, recurrent HNSCC.
-In December 2020, the FDA verbally informed us, that given our planned initiation of two randomized Phase 2 HNSCC clinical trials that could be potentially registrational, they require completion of a routine non-clinical safety study that we currently have in process.
-The FDA noted that for any drug development program moving swiftly through development, this non-clinical study is still required prior to the initiation of a clinical trial that could be considered pivotal.
-We are allowed to initiate both Phase 2 HNSCC clinical trials with the enrollment capped at a total of 50 subjects treated with ALX148 across both trials (excluding safety lead-in cohorts) pending acceptance of the non-clinical safety study report.
-We expect to provide the required report to the FDA prior to reaching the 50-patient enrollment cap.
-While this cap on enrollment is defined as a partial clinical hold, no delays are anticipated in our current clinical trial timelines.
+Therefore, our future plans will be focused on establishing additional efficacy, in the context of acceptable safety and tolerability, over pembrolizumab alone, and pembrolizumab plus chemotherapy, in the front-line metastatic HNSCC setting at investigational sites in the USA, Canada, UK, Europe, and Asia Pacific region.
+In September 2020, we announced a clinical trial collaboration with Merck to evaluate evorpacept in combination with pembrolizumab with and without chemotherapy in two randomized international Phase 2 trials in subjects with HNSCC who have not received prior therapy for advanced disease.
+The first trial (ASPEN-03), with the first patient enrolled in May 2021, is evaluating the efficacy of evorpacept in combination with pembrolizumab for the first-line treatment of patients with PD-L1 expressing metastatic or unresectable, recurrent HNSCC.
+The second trial (ASPEN-04), with the first patient enrolled in July 2021, is evaluating evorpacept in combination with pembrolizumab and standard chemotherapy for the first-line treatment of patients with PD-L1 expressing metastatic or unresectable, recurrent HNSCC.
+In December 2020, the FDA informed us, that given our planned initiation of two randomized Phase 2 HNSCC clinical trials that could be potentially registrational, it required completion of a routine non-clinical safety study that was currently in process.
+The FDA noted that for any drug development program moving swiftly through development, this non-clinical study is required prior to the initiation of a clinical trial that could be considered pivotal.
+As a component of the partial clinical hold, the FDA imposed a cap on patient enrollment to 50 patients across the two randomized Phase 2 studies (ASPEN-03 and ASPEN-04).
+We completed the required routine non-clinical safety study and in June 2021, the FDA informed us that it reviewed the study and lifted the partial clinical hold and cap on patient enrollment on the two studies.
+Patient enrollment and clinical trial timelines were not impacted in either study by the partial clinical hold / enrollment cap.

-ALX148 in HER2-Positive Gastric/GEJ
+Evorpacept in HER2-Positive Gastric/GEJ